 Due to the Covid19 implications, this year’s course is a compressed version of our standard kirtan course.
 The adjusted curriculum and course aims will not diminish your course experience!

-Bhaktivedanta College invites you to Kirtan Course where, over the period of seven weeks, you will be able to uncover the basics of kirtan practice by the facilitation of experienced kirtaniyas, chanters, and teachers such as Sacinandana Swami, Jahnavi Harrison and others.
+Bhaktivedanta College invites you to Kirtan Course where, over the period of three and a half weeks, you will be able to uncover the basics of kirtan practice by the facilitation of experienced kirtaniyas, chanters, and teachers.

 Our Kirtan Course prepares students for a genuine kirtan experience, giving them the opportunity to enrich themselves in their chanting to the point of having no other desire than to share the knowledge with others.Please find more info about Bhaktivedanta College HERE.

 Course aims are to empower students to deepen their understanding of kirtan and to offer practical lessons in kirtan.
 It is done via three broader aims of education:

 Students learn how to chant the holy names with a relationship to Krishna.
 They learn about the art of kirtan done in the time of Sri Caitanya Mahaprabhu and learn prayers of Vaisnava Acaryas.
 They learn proper conduct – such as humility, both through discussions and in practical application.
 They practice instruments and learn a set number of melodies on harmonium and a set number of mantras on the mridanga.
 Students will receive a deeper understanding of yuga-dharma, both in terms of their own practice and in terms of sharing kirtan in a spirit of Vaisnava compassion.